iApplePro/macOS-Monterey-Patcher/README.md

 Monterey Patcher now supports macOS Big Sur and macOS Monterey Beta 2 to Beta 5.
 No User interface.
 # macOS Big Sur Support list
-(Note some macs do not support metal so your experiance will be a bit slugish) some macs can be upgraded to support metal, there will be a grey check next to if it could be upgraded to support metal.
+(Note some macs do not support metal so your experiance will be a bit slugish) some macs can be upgraded to support metal, it will say Potential Metal support if it could be upgraded to support metal.
 Macs also have to support High Sierra Natively to use this patcher for Big Sur.

 # (Macs Supported by this Patcher for Big Sur)